Rev. Heather Cracknell

-Committee: Chair Standards & Learning/Finance, Resources and Personnel /Improving Standards Group
+Committee: Chair Standards and Learning/Finance, Resources and Personnel /Improving Standards Group

 Currently Co-Curricular Deputy at Norwich School, with responsibility for all extra-curricular activities, sports and games, music, drama and the creatives, Nick spends the majority of his time watching lessons being taught, tracking pupils' performance through observation and assessing teaching.
 He retains much of his previous brief as Academic Deputy Head, a role he fulfilled for twelve years.
 His experience as an inspector is now applied beyond the classroom as well as in it.
 He was appointed to Norwich School as Head of History, from Bristol Grammar School where he taught History and was in charge of all games.
 Nick has been an A Level examiner and local coordinator and has also taught Politics to A Level and English and Geography to GCSE.
 Always involved in sports, especially cricket and rugby, he ran cricket at both BGS and Norwich.